‘Music is a universal language that embodies one of the highest forms of creativity’ -

 - have the opportunity to develop performance skills.

 Children also have the opportunity to extend their musical development outside of the classroom through a number of extra-curricular activities including singing assembly, iRock, peripatetic music lessons, infant choir and junior choir.
+We organise regular musical performances from members of our community and beyond so as to further encourage an interest in music and knowledge of what 'music' is.
+This year our visits have included a local choir and one of our pupil's grandfather with his huge collection of different guitars.

 The impact of our Music curriculum can be measured and evaluated in a number of ways.
 We hope to see children’s increased acquisition of musical skills and progress, laid out in the Music National Curriculum and progression of skills document.
 We aspire to see progress and confidence in singing enhanced through collective worships and performances.
 We know that the efforts we have put in to celebrating and promoting music are paying dividend.
 Following on from a successful visit from the Farnham Youth choir, both the Junior and Infant choirs have seen an increased uptake in members this year.
 Both choirs took part in performances over the festive period, including the Farnham lights switch on, Christmas Fair, Church carol service and carols at a local nursing home.
 A woodwind assembly has also seen an increase in numbers of pupils singing up for woodwind instrument lessons from Surrey Arts.